The Garden Club was created in 1934 as a part of a WPA project to convert Key West into a tourist town.

 The last post-Irma project was to rebuild the damaged orchid arbor with marine-quality wood and to expand our orchid collection throughout the gardens.

-A major project to restore the crumbling bricks throughout the Fort began in the fall of 2019, with an expected finish date of spring 2020.
+A major project restoring and repointing the crumbling bricks throughout the Fort began in the Fall of 2019, funded by the Tourist Development Council and County, and was completed in the Spring of 2020.